Chapter 7 - Human Movement Science Flashcards

 - Plank

-An isometric exercise is any exercise that does not produce a movement but is still involves muscle tension.
+An isometric exercise is any exercise that does not produce a movement but still involves muscle tension.

 What subsystem creates stability from the trunk, through the pelvis, and to the hips and also contributes to rotational movements?

-Anterior Oblique Subsystem.
+Anterior Oblique Subsystem

 The AOS is made of the obliques, the adductors of the thigh, and the external rotators of the hip.

-The femur is _____ to the tibia.
+The femur is what to the tibia?

-- Superior
+a.
+Superior

-- Inferior
+b.
+Inferior

-- Distal
+c.
+Distal

-- Anterior
+d.
+Anterior

+a.
 Superior

 What is motor behavior?